Canon Group

 10 photography tips and best locations to capture Vivid Sydney

-The annual Vivid Festival is back for 2023 – bigger and better than ever before!
+The annual Vivid Festival is back for 2024 – bigger and better than ever before!
 Vivid Sydney has become one of Australia’s best winter attractions.
-Transforming the Harbour City into an illuminating fusion of creativity, innovation and technology, Vivid Sydney is a guaranteed paradise for photographers of all abilities.
+Transforming the Harbour City into an illuminating fusion of creativity, innovation, and technology, Vivid Sydney is a guaranteed paradise for photographers of all abilities.

-Elisa Eves, Sydney photographer, content creator, and avid Vivid explorer has pulled together these photography tips which will help you hit the ground running once you arrive at the festival.
+Elisa Eves, Sydney photographer, content creator, and avid Vivid explorer, along with Canon Ambassador and creator Wil Calabio, have pulled together these photography tips to help you hit the ground running once you arrive at the festival.

 1. Keep it sharp with a steady camera